9 Equulei

 9 Equulei is an M-type star in the constellation Equuleus.
 It is an asymptotic giant branch (AGB) star, a star that has exhausted its core helium and is now fusing both hydrogen and helium in shells outside the core.
 It is also a suspected variable star with an amplitude of about 0.05 magnitudes.

 The spectral type is M2IIIa, meaning it is a relatively cool giant star.
 As an AGB star, it is burning hydrogen and helium in shells around an inert carbon-oxygen core.
 It has expanded to 58 times the radius of the Sun, and it radiates 720 times as much electromagnetic radiation from a photosphere with an effective temperature of 3,920 K.

+This star has been designated Eta Equulei by Johann Elert Bode, but the designation is generally unused now.